 #SBS Event 2016 – Small Business Sunday

 Theo Paphitis, CEO of Rymans Stationery, Boux Avenue and Robert Dyas, and Dragon’s Den fame shared his story of SBS (Small Business Sunday).
 Back in October 2010 he was sitting in his kitchen one Sunday evening and came across something called ‘Twitter’.
-He soon discovered and realised the potential of this excellent tool for businesses to market themselves, but most importantly to strike up conversations with other businesses too, as well as being seen by thousands with relative ease.
+Theo soon discovered and realised, the potential of this excellent tool for businesses to market themselves, but most importantly to strike up conversations with other businesses too, as well as being seen by thousands with relative ease.

 Businesses now send him ONE tweet every Sunday between 5:00pm – 7:30pm about their business and the following Monday evening at 8pm he chooses his 6 winners himself and retweets them.

 Theo is such a humbling man always remembering his roots and he has such an aura around him that makes everyone feel so at ease and equal too.